heistp/irtt/doc/irtt-server.md

   discovery and use

 In addition, there are various systemd(1) options available for securing services.
-The irtt.service file included with the distribution sets many commonly used options, but should not be considered exhaustive.
+The irtt.service file included with the distribution sets some commonly used options, but should not be considered exhaustive.

 To secure a server for public use, additional steps may be taken that are outside of the scope of this documentation, including but not limited to:

+- Installing irtt in an unprivileged container
 - Setting up an iptables firewall (only UDP port 2112 must be open)
 - Setting up a chroot jail